-However, dust mites naturally occur in soft furnishing and carpets and new mites can be carried onto your bedding from pets, soft toys, and clothes.
+However, dust mites occur naturally in our environment, so new mites can be carried onto your bedding from pets, soft toys, and clothes.
 Using normal linen sheets & pillowcases over the top of the Miteguard protective covers, offers an extra layer of comfort and these can be washed weekly to get rid of any new dust mites as well as skin cells, sweat and body oils.
 This makes a clean, healthy, and comfortable environment for sleeping.

-The population of dust mites introduced on a weekly basis would be tiny compared to established populations in mattress pillows or duvets, so this is a great way to minimize your exposure.
+The number of dust mites introduced on a weekly basis would be tiny compared to established populations in mattress pillows or duvets, so this is another great way to minimize your exposure.

 - Can I use an Electric blanket with my MiteGuard® ?

 You can use an electric blanket with your MiteGuard® mattress cover.
 Here are 3 easy steps:

 1. It is best to put the mattress cover over the mattress, then put the electric blanket on top.

 2. If your electric blanket is washable – wash it first to get rid of old allergen particles- follow all care instructions.
 If it is not washable, air it first.

 3. To reduce the risk of allergen in your electric blanket you can turn your electric blanket on high for an hour each week – this will kill any dust mites living in the blanket.

 - How can I fluff up my AllerProtect Pillow/Cushion?